irql/nos64/README.md

 #### Known issues
   - `memory_alloc` does not work when rcx (blocks requested) > 64
   - Crashes VirtualBox for some unknown reason
+  - Crashes in QEMU when memory available > 2GB

 #### High level todos
   - Select filesystem